iandark/argon-one-daemon/README.md

  **DISABLE_POWERBUTTON** if you don't have `/dev/gpiomem` and/or `/dev/gpiochip0` or you don't want to use the power button then use this flag.
 Remember that the Force shutdown >= 5 second long press will still work.

+ **RUN_IN_FOREGROUND** if you need the daemon to always run in the foreground this flag will skip the forking to the background and cause the daemon to log to the console.

 ## Upgrading to the latest version

 In order to upgrade to the latest version the current method is to pull the updates from gitlab and execute the following command